-The Transport Construction Method Statement details the following.
+The Transport Construction Method Statement also details the following (based on deliveries to the site).

 Weeks 1 and 2 will involve initial deliveries to the site including site security measures such as site security fencing and establishment of a site construction compound.
 It is estimated that the security fencing and construction compound will result in approximately 24 - 27 HGV deliveries with another 4 - 5 HGVs associated with hedgerow and tree planting.
 There will be a number of other deliveries to the site including the cabling, machinery and temporary site welfare office.
 These are expected to total approximately 13 HGV deliveries.
 This equates to between 3 and four deliveries per day.